 On the day of your graduation ceremony

-- Leave your phone, bag, flowers and other belongings with your guests or check them in at the cloak room on Level 2 (you can’t take them on stage with you)
+- Leave your bag, flowers and other belongings with your guests (you can’t take them on stage with you)

-- Be ready for the one and a half to two-hour ceremony before you go to the assembly area (you may want to go to the bathroom or check your appearance etc)
+- Be ready for the ceremony of up to two hours duration when you enter the assembly area (you may want to go to the bathroom or check your appearance etc)

 Register outside the assembly area

-- Be at the registration and assembly area on Level 1 of the Aotea Centre at least 30 minutes before the door closing time for your ceremony
+- Be at the plaza area outside the Arena at least 30 minutes before the advised door closing time for the ceremony

 - Register so that we can confirm your attendance and allow you access to the assembly area